MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/includes/report-best-practices-column-defs.md

 ms.date: 04/05/2024
 ms.author: bholtorf
 ms.service: dynamics-365-business-central
+ms.reviewer: bholtorf
 ---

-## <a name="best-practices-for-working-with-column-definitions"></a>Best practices for working with column definitions
+## Best practices for working with column definitions

 Column definitions aren't versioned.
 When you change a column definition, the old version is replaced when your change saves to the database.
 The following list contains some best practices for working with column definitions.